agilenowdev/openapi-dev/Agile.Now.AccessHub/csharp/docs/AccountsApi.md

 ### Delete a record of Account
 * If the `Id` field value is not matched, then a `404` error is reported (`Errors/Not Found`), and the error record is returned.
 * If the `Id` field value is matched multiple times, then a `400` error is reported (`Errors/Multible Rows`), and the error record is returned.
-* If the `Id,Username, ExternalId` field value is matched multiple times, then a `400` error is reported (`Errors/Multible Rows`), and the error record is returned.
+* If the `Id, Username, ExternalId` field value is matched multiple times, then a `400` error is reported (`Errors/Multible Rows`), and the error record is returned.

 The response body will contain the object of the deleted record if the call is successful.